 As you might have guessed, you won’t find tractor or wagon rides, petting zoos, or corn mazes at Sweetland Orchard.
 They’re also not a u-pick apple orchard, but you can buy picked-for-you apples.
 This is a different kind of orchard that appeals to a different sort of apple lover.

 Sweetland is 20 acres of a more natural orchard setting.
-Visitors praise the beautiful scenery where they can enjoy good food and drink — it’s described as an ideal picnic setting.
-There are free-range chickens, the afore-mentioned turkey named Greg, and two very friendly and knowledgeable owner/operators who love to talk about all things apple.
+Visitors praise the beautiful scenery where they can enjoy good food and drink.
+It’s an ideal picnic setting!
+There are free-range chickens, a turkey named Greg, and two very friendly and knowledgeable owners who love to talk about all things apple.

-For apple devotees with children who might not have been bitten by the apple bug just yet, there’s a kids area in the barn to occupy little ones while the grownups fanboy/fangirl out over apples.
+For apple devotees with children who might not have been bitten by the apple bug just yet, there’s a kids’ area in the barn to occupy them.

 What’s Available At Sweetland Orchard

-Recently Gretchen has introduced Minnesotans to a new addiction — apple cider doughnuts.
-Apparently, while these are a familiar treat in states like Michigan, these are relatively unknown in Minnesota.
-Chances are, they’re a baked good trend that will catch on quickly.
+Recently Gretchen has introduced Minnesotans to a new addiction: apple cider doughnuts.
+Apparently, while these are a familiar treat in other states, theyare relatively unknown in Minnesota.
+Chances are, they’re a baked good trend that will catch on quickly!

-If pork from the hogs the Prebixes raise sounds like something you want to take advantage of, you’ll have to get on the waiting list by emailing them (the email address is provided along with all their other contact information at the end of this article).
+And if pork from the hogs the Prebixes raise sounds like something you want to take advantage of, you’ll have to get on the waiting list by emailing them.

 The Perbixes have been pioneers in the hard cider industry as well as the movement towards more eco-friendly apple farming practices.
 The apples and hard ciders they produce are the results of their passion for a different way to run an orchard and cidery.
 Spending a few hours with Mike and Gretchen might just turn you into an apple enthusiast.